June 27, 2026 · ISCA 2026 · Raleigh, NC

 The workshop and tutorial focuses on Agentic AI for Systems Design, spanning computer architecture, programming languages, and operating systems.
 We aim to bring together researchers and practitioners applying agentic tools and autonomous AI techniques to systems challenges, providing a platform for work-in-progress and completed research that advances the state of the art or opens new directions for agent-driven systems engineering.

-The event consists of three main components: a Call for Papers for research submissions, a Call for Tutorials for hands-on demonstrations, and a Competition for students to evaluate AI system reasoning capabilities.
-All are part of the same combined program.
+The event consists of two main components: a Call for Papers for research submissions, and a Call for Tutorials for hands-on demonstrations.
+Both are part of the same combined program.

 Saturday, June 27, 2026